 - Pour the water over your makeshift filter to remove any sediments and particles in your water.
 Repeat this process several times until your water is looking clear.

-Another method is to dig a hole near the location of your water source and drink the water that seeps into that hole which was filtered by the soil surrounding it.
+Another method is to dig a hole near the location of your water source and drink the water which seeps into a hole filtered by the soil surrounding it.

-Method #5: Solar Still/Distilling
+5. Solar Still/Distilling

 For microorganism-free water, a solar still is actually a great method to use when safe, drinking water is not readily available.

 - Dig a hole or pit in the ground.

 - Put your container in the center of the hole/pit to collect the condensed water from the solar still.

 - Cover the hole/pit with transparent plastic and secure it tightly by placing dirt or rocks on the plastic around the edges of the hole/pit.

 - Then, place a rock or any heavy object on the center of the clear plastic so it points towards the container.
 Like a greenhouse, the water in the soil will evaporate and condense on the plastic sheet.
 When it condenses, the water will run down into the cup.